 Boring your audience with yet another

-earnest recitation on 'smoking is bad for you', or its equivalents; 'wearing seat belts while driving' and 'lifting/lowering the drinking/voting age' will not do what you want it to.
+earnest speech on 'smoking is bad for you', 'wearing seat belts while driving' or 'lifting/lowering the drinking/voting age' will probably not do what you want it to.

 Unless you have a genuinely fresh and interesting angle leave them to snooze in peace.